KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 ##### MakerPaymentValidateFailed

-`MakerPaymentValidateFailed` event indicates that taker was not able to receive or validate maker payment transaction.
+The `MakerPaymentValidateFailed` event indicates that taker was not able to receive or validate the maker payment transaction.

-Swap finishes immediately when this event occurs.
+The swap finishes immediately when this event occurs.

 | Structure              | Type                              | Description                                                                                                                                                                                                                                                                    |
 | ---------------------- | --------------------------------- | ------------------------------------------------------- |